CLAT PG Paper Analysis 2025: Difficulty Level & Expected Cut Off

 Change in Pattern: The 2024 paper experienced a significant change in format with 24 passages, resulting in a lengthy question paper of over 40 pages.

-Difficulty Level: The overall difficulty of the paper was moderate.
-However, the length of the paper made it challenging for students to attempt all questions.
+Difficulty Level: The paper's overall difficulty was moderate.
+However, its length made it challenging for students to attempt all questions.

 Ideal Attempt Range: Students ideally managed to attempt between 80 to 95 questions.